 The definite sweet spot plan for those looking for the right balance of inclusions and performance would have to be the BYO plans.
 Available on a 12-month contract, the base $49/month plan gives you unlimited calls, text and MMS and 15GB of data.
 As Telstra has also been highly generous when it comes to data inclusions recently, that 15GB standard allowance is now doubled to 30GB.

 The extras with Telstra’s plans are pretty sweet, too.
-You get a six-month subscription to Apple Music (and data-free streaming of that service), 200GB OneDrive storage subscription, free access to Telstra Air wi-fi hotspots, free movie rentals, discount movie tickets and free access to the AFL and NRL streaming apps for live sports action wherever you are (and also streaming data-free).
+You get a six-month subscription to Apple Music (and data-free streaming of that service), free access to Telstra Air wi-fi hotspots, free access to the AFL, AFLW, NRL, Netball, and the Hyundai A-League streaming apps for live sports action wherever you are (and also streaming data-free).